Seaquence was created by Okaynokay (Ryan Alexander and Gabriel Dunne).

-Ryan artist and researcher currently focused on interactive audiovisual experience design.
+Ryan is artist and researcher currently focused on interactive audiovisual experience design.
 His recent works include generative simulations, live visual performance, spherical photography, and motion graphics experiments.

 Daniel is an artist, musician, and designer currently based in Berlin.
 He was a co-creator of the original Seaquence project.